eeditiones/e-editiones-website/posts/print-css.md

     <figcaption>Page from the TP demo with margin notes and running head rendered with paged.js</figcaption>
 </figure>

-We have thus decided to integrate this approach more tightly into TEI Publisher, providing a separate print preview page for those sample documents for which it makes sense, as well as an API endpoint to retrieve the complete HTML of a document targeted at print.
+We have therefore decided to integrate this approach more tightly into TEI Publisher, providing a separate print preview page for those sample documents for which it makes sense, as well as an API endpoint to retrieve the complete HTML of a document targeted at print.

 The new feature will become available with the TEI Publisher 8 release.
 If you would like to experiment with it right now, feel free to use one of the [docker images](https://github.com/eeditiones/tei-publisher-app/pkgs/container/tei-publisher-app%2Fteipublisher) - which always reflect the current state of development - or build TEI Publisher yourself.

 The new print preview page includes a brilliant javascript library, [paged.js](https://pagedjs.org/), which fills many of the gaps in browsers concerning CSS Print support.
 Without this library, web browsers would ignore most parts of the page layout and just generate a very basic printout.
 With paged.js though, you can use the browser's default print dialog to get a pretty fancy printed version.

 paged.js is open source and still under development, so there are limitations (see below).
-For simple linear documents like the TEI Publisher documentation it does produce very good results though.
+For linear documents like the TEI Publisher documentation it does produce very good results though.

 ## New print output mode in tei-publisher-lib

 Obviously not everything you can do on a screen will work on paper.
 For example, the `alternate` behaviour defined in the TEI guidelines will by default generate a popup if you use the `web` output mode in TEI Publisher.
 We can't do that on paper.
-We thus need a way to distinguish between HTML targeted at the screen and HTML for print by using a different output mode in the ODD.
+Therefore we need a way to distinguish between HTML targeted at the screen and HTML for print by using a different output mode in the ODD.
 This requires a change in the underlying core library of TEI Publisher, called `tei-publisher-lib`.

 The newly released `tei-publisher-lib` version 3.0.0 reassigns the `print` output mode to generate HTML for print. `print` extends `web`, overwriting the two behaviours, which would fail on paper: `note` and `alternate`.
 Both involve popups. `print` just outputs them as plain HTML to be processed by print CSS styles.

 You'll need to [update](/posts/tei-publisher-lib-3.md) `tei-publisher-lib` to benefit from the newly added features. `print` was previously defined as a synonym for `fo` and generated XML output to be further processed by an XSL/FO engine like Apache fop.
-Reassigning it is a breaking change (thus the major 3.0.0 version, which indicates: not backwards compatible), though the `fo` mode will still work as before.
+Reassigning it constitutes a breaking change (hence the major 3.0.0 version, which indicates: not backwards compatible), though the `fo` mode will still work as before.
 Please keep this in mind when you decide to upgrade and read the [instructions](/posts/tei-publisher-lib-3.md).

 ## Adding CSS for print

 TEI Publisher 8 will include a default CSS stylesheet for print, residing in `resources/css/print.css`.
 The API endpoint, which generates HTML for print, automatically injects this.
-The default stylesheet sets the paper size to 'A4', adds margins for recto and verso pages, page numbers in the left resp. right bottom corner, and most important: a footnote area at the bottom.
+The default stylesheet sets the paper size to 'A4', adds margins for recto and verso pages, page numbers in the respective bottom corners, and most important: a footnote area at the bottom.
 HTML elements with class *footnote* will be output there.

 You can extend this by adding your own print styles as follows: if you have not done that yet, create an empty CSS file next to the location in which your ODD is stored (`odd` in TEI Publisher or `resources/odd` in a generated app).
 Associate this with your ODD by adding a corresponding `<rendition>` element to the `<teiHeader>`: